mainwp/mainwp/readme.txt

 * Added: New Table JS library for Themes management
 * Added: Hints for various Site Connection issues
 * Added: Filters for available Extensions in the Available MainWP Extensions box
-* Added: SSL version selection to site
+* Added: SSL version selection to the site
 * Added: Allow to see MainWP child plugin in plugins search
-* Added: Ability to change site URL in Dashboard from Http to https via the site edit screen
+* Added: Ability to change site URL in Dashboard from HTTP to HTTPS via the site edit screen
 * Added: Dashboard widget showing sites not synced in last 24 hours
 * Added: Better notation in plugin code for non-MainWP Developers
 * Updated: Refactored code to meet WordPress Coding standards